 Trinity Anglican Church – 109 Queen Street, Digby, NS

-Although not actually a museum, this church is a Heritage property with a unique architecture.
-Guided tours are offered during the summer months.
+Although not actually a museum, this church is a Heritage property and National Historic Site with unique architecture.
+Guided tours are offered by request.

 Bear River Heritage Museum – 1913 Clementsvale Road, Bear River, NS

 The Museum features displays of the shipbuilding industry; Bear River being one of the great shipbuilding towns of the province, as well as agricultural, social, community, education, household and native M’ikmaq displays.
 A small admission fee is charged.

 Old Temperance Hall Museum – 590 Hwy 1, Smiths Cove, NS